 Emergency Home Repair Information

-Click HERE for more information about the Emergency Home Repair Loan and to access the Application
+View more information about the Emergency Home Repair Loan and to access the Application.

-The Baltimore Regional Project-Based Voucher Program, which includes Harford County Office of Community and Economic Development, as a partner agency, has made the following awards of project-based vouchers.
+The Baltimore Regional Project-Based Voucher Program, which includes Harford County as a partner agency, has made awards of project-based vouchers.
 The Howard County Housing Commission has been recused from each round of awards because they have been part of a proposal each time.

 May 2018 Awards